The national context

 Repair, then retrofit – and repair before replace

-If a typical late-Victorian house, now around 150 years old, can be expected to remain in use for another century or more, this lends environmental and economic weight to the SPAB’s advice: “stave off decay with daily care”.
-The perspective that there is critical cultural and environmental value in the basic care of old houses is further strengthened when considering that RIBA uses a span of only 60 years in its life cycle calculations for new buildings.
+If a typical late-Victorian house, now around 150 years old, can be expected to remain in use for another century or more, this lends environmental and economic weight to the SPAB’s advice to “stave off decay with daily care”.
+The perspective that there is critical cultural and environmental value in the basic care of old houses is further strengthened when we can note how readily they are able to persist for multiple centuries, far beyond most the timeline of most life cycle assessments.

 Beyond adversarial thinking – and reconciling environmental and heritage concerns

-Rather than discarding aesthetic concerns, we advocate for an approach which integrates heritage values and the practical need for warmth with financial and environmental concerns.
+Rather than discarding aesthetic concerns, we advocate for an approach which integrates heritage values and the practical need for warmth with financial and environmental priorities.
 Redstart’s work is grounded in striking this balance.

 A pragmatic approach